Difference Between LPN and RN

 • Human Development

 Also sometimes they should have experience of working as an assistant.
-Although each state and place have different rules for qualifying an LPN.
+However, each state and place has different rules for qualifying an LPN.

-They are qualified for treating the patient directly and prescribe medications for them.
+They are qualified to treat the patient directly and prescribe medications for them.
 They can only see a stable patient.
-They can be easily seen as assistants of doctors and RNs in pharmacies, and clinics, etc.
+They can be easily seen as assistants of doctors and RNs in pharmacies, clinics, etc.

 For work, it is necessary they should have a license.